Lipscomb, Alabama

-Lipscomb is a city in western Jefferson County, Alabama.
+Lipscomb is a city in south central Jefferson County, Alabama.
 It is part of the Birmingham, Alabama, metropolitan area.
 At the 2020 census, the population was 2,086.

 It does not have its own U.S. Post Office or ZIP code, instead sharing the Bessemer ZIP code (35020).

 Geography

 According to the U.S. Census Bureau, the town has a total area of 1.1 sqmi, all land.